Analytics Alerts Prices SuperChart

 ✅ The OI lags the price by 1-4 hours.
 By the time you see the OI rising, the price may have already reversed.
 Use the OI as a trend confirmation, not as a primary entry signal.

-❌ Mistake 4: "I don't look at different exchanges, I only buy OI"
+❌ Mistake 4: “I don’t look at different exchanges, I only take Binance OI"

-✅ When OI grows only by Binance, and if it falls, it's a red flag.
+✅ When OI grows only by Binance, and on CME falls - this is a red flag.
 Institutions (CME) know about the reversal before retail (Binance).
 Always compare exchanges with each other.